-A previously certified appraiser can have his or her appraiser certificate activated after leaving the employment of an assessor or the Board if he or she becomes re-employed by an assessor or the Board.
-The appraiser's certificate will be considered "active" upon the Board's receipt of a notice of re-employment on the Board's form BOE-743-A. The notice must include the current employer, the date of current employment, and the name of the prior employer.
+A previously certified appraiser can have his or her appraiser certificate activated after leaving the employment of an assessor or the Board if he or she becomes re-employed as an appraiser by an assessor or the Board or has been duly elected or appointed to the office of assessor.
+The appraiser's certificate becomes "active" upon the Board's receipt of a notice of re-employment on form BOE-743-A. The form must list the current employer, the date of current employment, and the name of the prior employer and certification number, if known.

 Assessors and the Board occasionally re-employ retired appraisers during peak work periods.
-The appraiser's certificate will be considered "active" upon the Board's receipt of written notice that the appraiser will be employed between specific dates.
-The form 743A should also be used in these instances.
+If the appraiser was current in their annual training requirement at the time of retirement, the appraiser's certificate becomes "active" upon the Board's receipt of written notice on form BOE-743-A.